rankutah/blog/sites/rank-utah/content/terms.md

 ## 12. Changes to the Terms

-I may update these Terms from time to time.
-I will post the updated Terms and revise the “Last updated” date above.
-Your continued use of the Services after an update constitutes acceptance of the revised Terms.
+These Terms may be updated from time to time.
+The updated Terms will be posted with a revised “Last updated” date.
+Continued use of the Services after an update constitutes acceptance of the revised Terms.